InseeFr/Pogues/doc/en/getting-started.md

 ## New to JavaScript and Node.js

 If you're new to JavaScript, you might need to first install [node and npm](https://nodejs.org/en/download/) on your computer.
-Any recent version should work.
 You should download NodeJS < 8

 `npm` is the `Node.js` package manager. `npm install` will download all the dependencies needed by the project, as described in the `dependencies` and `devDepedencies` sections of the [package.json](https://github.com/InseeFr/Pogues/blob/master/package.json) file.